sammaxfleet/LOSIMPLEDJANGO/README.md

 Epic 9
 As the developer I can create wireframes

+Epic 10
+CRUD working for the dataBase & the User.

 1. Wireframes set up so we can start creating the website.
 SHOULD HAVE